 2. Prepare drawing or painting supplies

 For my studies, I'm currently sticking with pencil and/or black watercolor.
 This allows me to focus on value placement, texture and form.
-I suggest bringing in color only AFTER one has succeeded at achieving realism using grayscale or monochromatic schemes.
+I suggest bringing in color only after one has succeeded at achieving realism using grayscale or monochromatic schemes.

-3. REALLY observe each picture before starting
+3. Take time to really observe each picture before starting

 Pinpoint darkest and lightest areas, irregularities, as well as forms.
 Notice the shadows created by the different planes of the facial element.
 Take notes if this will help you remember these things as you're drawing or painting.

 Check out my blog post titled My Favorite Free Image Sites to find beautiful, high quality reference images for your art!

 4. Draw main shapes and lines using light pencil strokes

 Now is not the time to move into any details.
 Focus on recreating the largest shapes and lines you see.
 When drawing an eye, for example, I start with the shape created by the visible part of the eyeball, then I move on to the pupil, iris, tear duct, and the general shape of the eyebrow (no hairs yet!).

 Check out this past blog post on my step-by-step process for drawing eyes.

 Also create the tiny shapes of white reflection that are almost always visible on the pupil and iris to remind yourself that they should be left white.
 The only line I draw at this point is the one created by the crease of the eyelid.